umairchoudhry8/remondis-contamination-detection_app/README.md

 - `pip3 install -U jetson-stats` to install the jetson stats package.
 - Download `jtop_logger.py` from examples of the `jetson-stats` Git repo.
 - Use `python jtop_logger.py` to logg the hardware performance.
+- At Jetson ORIN AGX, `tegrastats` can also be used.

 ## Contact